 Next up?
 Good old’ Rental C. This is the house we’ve put the most coin into over the past five years.
 Decent bones, but a bit neglected in several ways before we got a hold of it.
 The very first thing I tackled was the front screen door.
 Not on my list of things to do that day, but you gotta plan for the unexpected.

 The screen door simply wasn’t catching the latch to stay shut.
 So when the wind picked up, the thing would flap in the breeze and slam into the entry rail.
 Twenty minutes and a handy scrap piece of wood later, the door was latching securely once again.
 Here’s the star of the show — the tool that I’ve come to love more than any other in my arsenal:

 Next up, wrapping insulation around the central air coil.
 Easy enough, but first I had to saw away an old tree stump that’d grown fused to the line.
 Now that’s a good workout, especially when you’re trying to avoid sawing through copper lines carrying Freon.
 The tubing was six bucks, and the job took another 20 minutes.
 No big deal…

-Finally I had to deal with wooden fencing from hell.
-I’m always sure to carry a sh*tload of deck screws, because it’s inevitable a handful of nailed in planks have come loose since my last visit.
+Finally, I had to deal with wooden fencing from hell.
+I’m always sure to carry a sh*tload of deck screws because inevitably a handful of nailed in planks have come loose since my last visit.
 I have a love-hate relationship with this fence.
 On the one hand, it allows me to rent out to dog owners.
 On the other, the fence is a pain to maintain.